scikit-hep/boost-histogram/docs/usage/transforms.rst

 Using Numba
 ^^^^^^^^^^^

 The same procedure works for numba decorators.
-Numpy only supports functions, not builtins like ``math.log``, so if you want to pass those, you'll need to wrap them in a lambda function or add a bit of logic to the convert function.
+NumPy only supports functions, not builtins like ``math.log``, so if you want to pass those, you'll need to wrap them in a lambda function or add a bit of logic to the convert function.
 Here are your options: